-2.1 Incorporate life skills/employment skills (i.e. resume building, job interviews, industry exposure) into youth programming for young people aged 15 and up C 2.2 Continue providing opportunities for young people to gain job ready experience at the City through internships, placements, volunteering and paid employment opportunities 2.3 Explore partnerships with youth-focused health and wellbeing providers to deliver more programs and services in the area, including at suitable events 2.4 Explore a dedicated initiative for LGBTIQA+ young people, including investigating partnership with an external service or neighbouring LGA's 2.5 Set up and promote study spaces in City libraries after school and during exam periods, inclusive of positive messaging on managing study stress, through posters, books and occasional speakers 2.6 Provide information to young people about where to access support services on youth related material, i.e. the WA Youth Services Directory 2.7 Explore ways to increase young people's access to the City's LeisureFit Centres, including through cost reduction Ŷ 2.8 Continue to progress the City toward Child-Safe accreditation through the National Principles for Child Safe Organisations framework C 2.9 Continue to participate in the Melville, Cockburn and Fremantle youth network to keep abreast of issues and explore opportunities for collaboration Ŷ - Ŵ and the second
+- 1. Young people have more options to access information or support for their health and wellbeing in the City - 2.
+A greater number of support services or organisations visit or operate in the City - 3.
+Young people have opportunities to build skills and create networks that lead to improved employment prospects industry exposure) into youth programming for young people aged 15 and up year 75% of young people report a skill increase as a result of attending 2.2 Continue providing opportunities for young people to gain job ready experience at the City through internships, placements and volunteering City placements offered for young people annually 2.3 Explore partnerships with youth-focused health and wellbeing providers to deliver more programs and services in the area, including at suitable events New partnerships are established with youth service providers 2.4 Explore a dedicated initiative for LGBTIQA+ young people, including investigating partnership with an external service or neighbouring LGA's Exploration undertaken 2.5 Set up and promote study spaces in City libraries after school and during exam periods, inclusive of positive messaging on managing study stress, through posters, books and occasional speakers Study spaces promoted Libraries report % increased youth usage 2.6 Provide information to young people about where to access support services on youth related material, i.e. the WA Youth Services Directory Information promoted on more youth materials 2.7 Explore ways to increase young people's access to the City's LeisureFit Centres, including through cost reduction Exploration undertaken Increase in young people accessing the City's LeisureFit Centres 2.8 Continue to progress the City toward Child-Safe accreditation through the National Principles for Child Safe Organisations framework Child-Safe accreditation achieved Child-Safe training delivered to City staff 2.9 Continue to participate in the Melville, Cockburn and Fremantle youth network to keep abreast of issues and explore opportunities for collaboration Quarterly participation in the network